TL;DR

 Behavioral enrichment captures signals about what companies and people are doing right now:

-- Job change alerts - when contacts move to new companies
+- Job change alerts - when contacts move to new companies (a prime buying trigger)

-Data Enrichment Methods Compared
+How Do Different B2B Data Enrichment Methods Compare?

 | Method | Accuracy | Coverage | Speed | Cost | Best For |